simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-07-18
+<br />**Date image released:**  2025-07-19
-<br />**This image is owned by:**  A.J.
-Smadi
+<br />**This image is owned by:**  Xinran Li
-<br />**Title of the image:**  ISS Meets Saturn
+<br />**Title of the image:**  Messier 6
-<br />**Description for the image:**  This month, bright planet Saturn rises in evening skies, its rings oriented nearly edge-on when viewed from planet Earth.
-And in the early morning hours on July 6, it posed very briefly with the International Space Station when viewed from a location in Federal Way, Washington, USA.
-This well-planned image, a stack of video frames, captures their momentary conjunction in the same telescopic field of view.
-With the ISS in low Earth orbit, space station and gas giant planet were separated by almost 1.4 billion kilometers.
-Their apparent sizes are comparable but the ISS was much brighter than Saturn and the ringed planet's brightness has been increased for visibility in the stacked image.
-Precise timing and an exact location were needed to capture the ISS/Saturn conjunction.
+<br />**Description for the image:**  The sixth object in Charles Messier's famous catalog of things which are not comets, Messier 6 is a galactic or open star cluster.
+A gathering of 100 stars or so, all around 100 million years young, M6 lies some 1,600 light-years away toward the central Milky Way in the constellation Scorpius.
+Also cataloged as NGC 6405, the pretty star cluster's outline suggests its popular moniker, the Butterfly Cluster.
+Surrounded by diffuse reddish emission from the region's hydrogen gas the cluster's mostly hot and therefore blue stars are near the center of this colorful cosmic snapshot.
+But the brightest cluster member is a cool K-type giant star.
+Designated BM Scorpii it shines with a yellow-orange hue, seen near the end of one of the butterfly's antennae.
+This telescopic field of view spans nearly 2 Full Moons on the sky.
+That's 25 light-years at the estimated distance of Messier 6.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/ISSMeetsSaturn3.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2507/M6.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).